 At Stearns Design-Build, the process of design and construction is under one roof.
 By being responsible for a project from concept to completion, we are able to anticipate problems before they arise and streamline communication.
 Below we will explain our process and what you can expect from our team.

 This is the information gathering and analyzing phase.
-During this time, we come to your house to take lots of measurements and pictures.
+During this time, the designer and production manager comes to your home to take lots of measurements and pictures.
 In this meeting, we talk more about the details of the project.

 In this phase, we design feature elements such as stairs, cabinetry, fireplaces, and built-in furniture.
 Drawings are prepared that describe the important technical details.
 Plans, elevations, and sections are developed.